SamComber/notebooks/README.md

-# This repository contains various notebooks for the working paper: *Using spatial hierarchical models to evaluate place attractiveness across the UK*
+# This repository contains various notebooks for the working paper: *"Using spatial hierarchical models to evaluate place attractiveness across the UK"*

+Below are URLs to R notebooks hosted on rpubs.

 ### Simulating fake datasets under the model